 Student's advancement to the next Level will be determined by the student's mastering the Level's set of leaning outcomes.
-Students will advance to the next proficiency Level provided they have mastered the learning outcomes of the Term, by having achieved a combined GPA of 70%(2.0) or higher in core classes, and passing the Level/Term Final test with a score of 70% or higher.
-Every test is a combination of textbook based assessment assignments and teacher developed supplemental assessment tasks (as stated in each course syllabus).
+Students will advance to the next proficiency Level provided they have mastered the learning outcomes of the preceding Term, by having achieved a combined GPA of 70% (2.0) or higher in core classes, and passing the Level/Term Final test with a score of 70% or higher.
+Every test is a standardized assessment tool (as stated in each course syllabus).